Asa G. Candler Jr.

-Asa Griggs "Buddie" Candler Jr. (August 27, 1880 – January 11, 1953, in Atlanta) was the eccentric son of Asa Griggs Candler Sr., co-founder of Coca-Cola.
+Asa Griggs "Buddie" Candler Jr. (August 27, 1880 – January 11, 1953) was an American businessman and the son of Asa Griggs Candler, founder of The Coca-Cola Company.
 Candler Jr. helped build his father's business into an empire.
-He later became a real-estate developer, opening the Briarcliff Hotel at the corner of Ponce de Leon Avenue and N. Highland Ave. in Virginia Highland, Atlanta, Georgia, United States.
+He later became a real-estate developer, opening the Briarcliff Hotel at the corner of Ponce de Leon Avenue and N. Highland Ave in the Virginia–Highland neighborhood of Atlanta.

 Life and career

 Education and career

 Asa Jr. attended Emory College at its original campus in Oxford, Georgia and was a classmate of the future vice president Alben W. Barkley.
 After graduation he helped set up bottling plants for Coca-Cola across North America.
 He also supervised construction of various office buildings in Atlanta and of Candler Airport, now known as the Hartsfield-Jackson Atlanta International Airport.
 Additionally, for more than 20 years, Candler was involved in running Westview Cemetery in Atlanta, where he built one of the largest community mausoleums in the world.